 Does it require or benefit from an individual or group decision?

-Responses to drivers:
+Responses to organizational drivers include:

-A tension is a personal experience: a symptom of dissonance between an individual's perception of a situation, and their expectations (or preferences).
+Note: In this context, a tension is a personal experience: a symptom of dissonance between an individual's perception of a situation, and their expectations (or preferences).

 Describe organizational drivers to understand, communicate and remember them.

 A simple way to describe a driver is with a brief statement explaining:

 Depending on their perspective, a person or group may decide to describe a driver as a problem to solve or an opportunity to leverage.

 A driver statement is a brief but comprehensive summary of the information required to understand a driver.

 The driver statement contains just enough information to communicate the need for an action or a decision.
 Typically a driver statement can be summed up in one or two sentences.